gbvsilva/pyGetYTVideo/README.md

 # pyGetYTVideo

-Python script for get video from YouTube
+Python script to get video from YouTube